Categories

 Let them know that you want to tour the premises and any available units.
 Consider the same attributes you did with the property you wish to purchase, then compare the differences.
 Look at what other properties have that yours does not.
 On the other hand, look at what is missing to capitalize on.

-5. Conducting Inspections and Determining Capital Costs
+5. Conducting Inspections And Determining Capital Costs

 Even if you are a seasoned investor who understands the ins and outs of properties, it is still necessary to call in the experts when analyzing a multifamily property.
 Third-party professionals need to conduct a thorough assessment of the property.